secretstartups/handbook/sales/commercial/renewals-faq/index.html.md

 A: No, this is not possible at this time.

-Q: I purchased a GitLab subscription through a Sales person.
+Q: I purchased a GitLab subscription through a sales person.
 How do I activate my purchase and apply my paid licenses to my namespace?

 A: See this short [video](https://www.youtube.com/watch?v=qAq8pyFP-a0) to learn how to link your GitLab subscription to your namespace.
 Before taking the steps described in the video, be sure that your gitlab.com user is an owner of the namespace.